Michael-Jablonski/Simple-Number-Generators/README.md

 # Simple-Number-Generators
-C code to generate 8, 16, 32, and 64 bit numbers with linear feedback shift registers
+C code to generate numbers with linear feedback shift registers

 These C functions are linear feedback shift registers, which produce non-sequential numbers across the full range of several integer word sizes (8, 11, 16, 23, 32, 52, and 64 bits).